carlgira/CarND-Advanced-Lane-Lines/README.md

                  ((v_luv_channel_binary == 1) & ((s__hls_channel_binary == 1) | (v_hsv_channel_binary == 1)))) ] = 1
 ```

 2. Next i create a function to evaluate the previous pipeline to know if it was a good solution.
-The idea is simple subtract the the right lane points from the left lane points, the subtraction should be a line represented by the equation "y = a" been "a" a scalar with the value of the lanes separation.
-The test compares that the maximum value of this line is **not** bigger than two times the mean value.
+The idea is simple, subtract the the right lane points from the left lane points, the subtraction should be a line represented by the equation "y = a" been "a" a scalar with the value of the lines separation.
+The test compares that the maximum value of this line is **not** bigger than two times the mean value. (maybe 1.5 is enough)

 ```python
 def check_fit(left_fitx, right_fitx):